Shigenori Tōgō: Pacific War

 Upon the formation of the government of Admiral Kantarō Suzuki in April 1945, Tōgō was asked to return to his former position as Minister of Foreign Affairs.
 In that position, he was one of the chief proponents for acceptance of the Potsdam Declaration which, he felt, contained the best conditions for peace Japan could hope to receive.
 Up until the last, Tōgō hoped for favorable terms from the Soviet Union.
 At Tōgō's suggestion, Japan made no official response to the Declaration at first, though a censored version was released to the Japanese public, while Tōgō waited to hear from Moscow.
 However, Allied leaders interpreted this silence as a rejection of the Declaration, and allowed bombing to continue.

 Tōgō was one of the Cabinet Ministers who advocated Japanese surrender in the summer of 1945.
+He instructed Ambassador Naotake Satō to tell the USSR that Japan was willing to surrender but not unconditionally.
 Several days after the atomic bombings of Hiroshima and Nagasaki, and following Japanese defeats in the August Storm operation, the Japanese government agreed to unconditional surrender.

 Following the end of World War II, Tōgō retired to his summer home in Karuizawa, Nagano.
 However, the Supreme Commander of the Allied Powers soon ordered his arrest on war-crime charges, along with all former members of the Imperial Japanese government; he was held at Sugamo Prison.
 During the International Military Tribunal for the Far East, Haruhiko Nishi agreed to act as his defense attorney.
 On 4 November 1948 the Tribunal sentenced Tōgō to 20 years' imprisonment.

 Personal life

 In 1922, despite the strenuous objections of Tōgō's family, he married Carla Victoria Editha Albertina Anna de Lalande (nee Giesecke 1887-1967), the widow of noted German architect George de Lalande (1872-1914) who designed numerous administrative buildings in Japan and its empire, including the Japanese General Government Building in Seoul.
 Their wedding was held at the Imperial Hotel in Tokyo.
-His wife had one daughter from her first marriage, Ursula de Lalande; together they had one daughter named Ise.
+His wife had four daughters and one son from her first marriage, Ursula de Lalande, Ottilie de Lalande, Yuki de Lalande, Heidi de Lalande and Guido de Lalande; together they had one daughter named Ise.

-In 1943 Ise married Fumihiko Honjo, a Japanese diplomat, who out of respect for his wife's family adopted her surname Tōgō.
+In 1943 Ise married Fumihiko Honjo, a Japanese diplomat, who, out of respect for his wife's family, adopted her surname Tōgō.
 Fumihiko Togo (1915-1985) later served as the Japanese Ambassador to the United States from 1976 to 1980.
 The couple's son Kazuhiko Tōgō (born 1945) is a Japanese diplomat and scholar on international relations.